-During my fifteen years in loss prevention, I have found a truth that has become self-evident: the audit can be one of the best sources of training you offer your business partners.
+During my career in loss prevention, I have found a truth that has become self-evident: the audit can be one of the best sources of training you offer your business partners.
 How can this be?
 It’s simple, but it has more to do with how you audit rather than what you audit.

 Let’s break it down into three easy steps borrowed from Jeff Immelt, CEO of General Electric.
 He has a checklist of ten concepts that he calls “Things Leaders Do” [see sidebar].
 Three of them are extremely pertinent:

 - Leaders learn constantly and also have to learn how to teach.

 Let’s look at each of these concepts as they relate to the retail store audit checklist.

 Understand Breadth, Depth, and Context